 As a dedicated LLB student at the University of Fort Hare, Sibusiso has channelled his passion for justice, human rights, and legal ethics into transformative action.
 His leadership as 2024/25 Faculty of Law Student Council Chairperson drives student advocacy and institutional collaboration.
 He thrives in high-impact advocacy settings, ranking in the Top 50 globally at the 2025 Nelson Mandela World Human Rights Moot Court and Top 32 in the PIL Moot Court.
 Beyond the courtroom, Sibusiso mentors’ peers as a Criminal Law, Logic & Ethics Tutor and advances social change through UFH’s Peer Education Program.
 His work is rooted in the belief that law must serve communities.
 He applies this principle through strategic leadership in student governance and rights activism.
 Sibusiso aims to leverage legal innovation and community-centered advocacy to build equitable justice systems across Africa.

 Driven by a passion for justice and transformation, Munashe is a student activist and student paralegal committed to advancing student rights and institutional accountability.
 He is currently representing students in disciplinary hearings and serves as the Diversity and Inclusion Officer on the Transformation Committee, where he advocates for equity and representation.
 As Secretary General of USSA-Rowing, he fosters leadership and excellence in university sport.
 A former SRC member, he continues to pursue change through academic scholarship, currently co-authoring a book chapter and article on the intersection of the Fourth Industrial Revolution (4IR), artificial intelligence, and Sustainable Development Goal 4 (quality education).
 His work bridges activism, academia, and policy, laying the foundation for future leadership.
-Munashe’s long-term vision is to serve within global multilateral structures such as the African Union and the United Nations, where he aims to contribute meaningfully to inclusive, technology-driven development and youth empowerment across the continent and beyond
+Munashe’s long-term vision is to serve within global multilateral structures such as the African Union and the United Nations, where he aims to contribute meaningfully to inclusive, technology-driven development and youth empowerment across the continent and beyond.
+What do we fight for together?
+We fight for a day when men will see each other as equals, where we all see that there is enough for everyone.

 Aphelele is a committed student activist and youth leader currently pursuing his Masters degree in Environmental Studies at the University of Fort Hare.
 He began his activism journey in 2019 and has served in multiple student leadership roles, including SRC President.
 He is known for his principled, independent leadership.
 Aphelele’s focus in the activism sphere aims to champion access to education, institutional transformation, and youth empowerment.
 He believes in ethical leadership rooted in accountability, servant leadership, and justice.
 Guided by Che Guevara’s philosophy that “the first duty of a revolutionary is to be educated,” He views education as both a weapon and a responsibility.
 As a young leader, Aphelele envisions a South Africa that is rooted in political stability, unity, and anti-nepotism governance, where citizens enjoy equal opportunities and dignity.
 His activism is not only about confronting injustice but also about advocating systems that work for the people, especially the youth.